chrissherlock/inside-libreoffice/operating_system_layer.md

 The osl::Mutex class can and is used in LibreOffice code, however often what happens is that a mutex is applied in a function and then is released just before the function returns.
 Consequently, a safer "guard" class was developed which releases the mutex once the mutex is destroyed.

 Guards are implemented by a base, templatized class named [`osl::Guard`](http://opengrok.libreoffice.org/xref/core/include/osl/mutex.hxx#Guard).
 This is derived from `osl::Mutex` and takes a generic template parameter, which expects a class that implements the `acquire()` and `release()` functions.
-It works in much the same way as a Mutex, except
+It works in much the same way as a mutex, except that when the object is deleted the destructor of the `osl::Guard` class releases the mutex it is guarding, and then the `osl::Mutex` destructor is invoked which destroys the operating system structures and underlying mutex data structures.

+The practical result of this is that if you need to keep a mutex running outside of a function, then you should not use a guard, but you will need to be very careful to release and then delete the mutex object manually.
+If, as is most often the case, you want to keep the mutex till the function returns, then an `osl::Guard` based object is perfect because the object will be destructed when the function returns, and thus the mutex will be released and freed automatically.

 ### Threading example